 Michigan Civil Statute of Limitations Laws

-The following chart lists Michigan's civil statute of limitations laws.
-See Time Limit Considerations in Medical Malpractice Claims to learn more.
+The following chart lists Michigan's civil statutes of limitations, including statute citations and links to related resources.
+See Time Limit Considerations in Medical Malpractice Claims for additional information.

 |Libel/Slander||1 yr. §600.5805(7)|